 - Choosing a valve: In order to choose the right valve size and manufacturer, contact your local Department of Building and Safety to find out their earthquake valve requirements.

-- Where to buy a valve: You can purchase a earthquake or excess-flow valve at supply retailers, licensed plumbing contractors, or directly from the valve manufacturer.
+- Where to buy a valve: You can purchase an earthquake valve at supply retailers, licensed plumbing contractors, or directly from the valve manufacturer.

 - Using a contractor: You can hire a qualified professional to install the earthquake or excess-flow valve on your house line.
-SoCalGas will not install an earthquake or excess-flow valve for you.
+SoCalGas will not install a valve for you.